syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ![](GettingStarted_images/GettingStarted_img4.png)

 ## Filtering
-The SfListView supports to filter the records in view by setting predicate to the `SfListView.View.Filter` property.
+The SfListView support to filter the records in view by setting predicate to the `SfListView.View.Filter` property.
 Call the `View.RefreshFilter` method after assigning the Filter property for refreshing the view.
-To filter the items based on the Continent property of the underlying data, follow the code example:
+To filter the items based on the Continent property of the underlying data, follow the code example.

 {% tabs %}
 {% highlight c# %}